ntsakonas/ntsakonas.github.io/_posts/2020-10-26-java-test-fixtures-with-JUnit5.md

 is probably the right way to do it.
 For this step, I took the path of thinking ways that this can be achieved without reading other's code.

-I was really fixated about the fact that in `class BaseFixture<T> `, the _type_ of `T` is available at compile time, but we need the equivalent of `T.getClass()` at runtime.
+I was really fixated on the fact that in `class BaseFixture<T> `, the _type_ of `T` is available at compile time, but we need the equivalent of `T.getClass()` at runtime.
 I was typing and deleting some weird code to try to get
-`.getClass()` of `T` with compile time safety.
-I was not getting at it, until I realised that at runtime, the type of `T` will be known, but is there a way to get that given that I am not going to have an instance of that type around?
+`.getClass()` of `T` with compile time safety, but as I was not going to have an instance of the provided type around, I was not getting at it, until I realised that at runtime, the type of `T` must be known, so I need to find a way to get that!

-Fiddling around with reflective methods and a bit of debugging, gave me the result, which honestly, I did not know it was possible!
+Fiddling around with reflective methods and a bit of debugging, gave me the result, which honestly, I did not know it was possible at all!

 Here is the revisited code, starting with the `BlockSignerFixture` class which does not have to implement the `Class<BlockSigner> getTargetType()` method anymore.
-It only has to care about providing a proconfigured mock of the requested type.
+It only has to care about providing a pre-configured mock of the requested type.

 ```java